|

 court sitting together to hear a case, as opposed to the routine

 disposition by panels of three judges.
-In the Ninth Circuit, an
+In the Ninth Circuit,

-be drawn by lot, and the most senior active judge on the panel shall
+judge shall be drawn by lot, and the most senior active judge

 Equitable